-While his first book, When Technology Fails, is about living through the “long emergency,” this book focuses on preparing to survive a crisis or emergency.
+While his first book, <When Technology Fails, is about living through the “long emergency,” this book focuses on preparing to survive a crisis or emergency.
 About a third of the material is derived from the first one, but includes updates as well.

 As you might expect, it deals with how to find and store food and water, shelter, and first aid to help you get through the worst.
 It also includes a section on how to make your home more self reliant, with plenty of info on generators.

-There are chapters on how to respond to specific disasters, such as solar storms, EMP, nuclear catastrophe, hurricanes, tornadoes, floods, earthquakes and surviving extreme winter weather.
+You’ll find chapters on how to respond to specific disasters, such as solar storms, EMP, nuclear catastrophe, hurricanes, tornadoes, floods, earthquakes and surviving extreme winter weather.

 Self defense is the subject of another chapter.
 There’s also info on alternative healing.